minghui1994/kubernetes-ai-incident-summarizer/README.md

    * previous container logs
    * relevant metrics<br>

-It then uses a locally hosted large language model to generate structured incident analysis and sends the result to Microsoft Teams.
+It then uses a self-hosted large language model to generate structured incident analysis and sends the result to Microsoft Teams.

 ## Architecture and workflow